mennealex/WebApp-Project/README.md

 - [License](#license)

 ## Introduction
 In this cybersecurity bootcamp project, I built and hosted a secure "cyber-blog" web application using Microsoft Azure.
-This project allowed me to gain hands-on experience in various aspects of cybersecurity, including {list the key aspects and technologies you've learned}.
+This project allowed me to gain hands-on experience in various aspects of cybersecurity, including Keyvaults, App Services, Front Door, WAF}
+PHP, HTML, Docker, OpenSSL.
 The project has been developed with security in mind, incorporating a range of security features to protect the web application from potential threats.

 ## Technologies Used
 - Azure: {Keyvaults, App Services, Front Door, WAF}